-We also evaluate the ability of the different texture descriptors listed in table 1 to enhance the segmentation results.
-Almost all of the first order texture descriptors enhanced the segmentation results expect for the NPV where none of the descriptors were able to enhance it.
-The first order texture descriptor that leads to better segmentation results was the mean of the histogram, having higher percentage of accuracy, sensitivity, PPV and NPV, with values of 90.58%, 89.36%, 94.08% and 87.08% respectively; the higher value of specificity was obtained using the entropy of the histogram, but the difference between the specificity of the mean and the entropy is only of 0.36% making it insignificant; the NPV was diminish by 1.22% using the mean of the histogram; the only first order descriptor that diminished the accuracy and specificity of the segmentation method was the Kurtosis of the histogram, diminishing it by 0.55% and 2.17% respectively.
+We also evaluated the ability of the different texture descriptors listed in table 1 to enhance the segmentation results.
+Almost all of the first order texture descriptors enhanced the segmentation results except for the NPV which was not improved by any of the descriptors.
+The first order texture descriptor that leads to better segmentation results was the mean of the histogram, having higher percentage of accuracy, sensitivity, PPV and NPV, with values of 90.58%, 89.36%, 94.08% and 87.08% respectively; the higher value of specificity was obtained using the entropy of the histogram, but the difference between the specificity of the mean and the entropy is only of 0.36% making it insignificant; the NPV was diminished by 1.22% using the mean of the histogram; the only first order descriptor that diminished the accuracy and specificity of the segmentation method was the Kurtosis of the histogram, diminishing it by 0.55% and 2.17% respectively.
 The accuracy, sensitivity and NPV segmentation results obtained using the Haralick texture descriptors where similar to the ones using the first order descriptors; the higher values of accuracy (90.60%), sensitivity (88.66%) and NPV (87.24%) were obtained with the homogeneity of the co-occurrence matrix, although this texture descriptor also enhance the specificity and PPV of the segmentation the contrast of the co-occurrence matrix increase these indexes significantly, getting values of 96.71% and 96.16% respectively; none of the Haralick texture descriptors was able to increase the NPV value.
-The results of the segmentation using run-length texture descriptors lead to better results; the LRE and the SRE were the only texture descriptors of the ones listed in table 1 that were able to increase the NPV value, having the highest value (89.16%) using the SRE of the run-length matrix; the highest values of accuracy, specificity and PPV were also obtained using the SRE of the run-length matrix, while the highest value of sensitivity was obtained with the GLN texture descriptor.
+The results of the segmentation using run-length texture descriptors were better; the LRE and the SRE were the only texture descriptors of the list in table 1 able to increase the NPV value, having the highest value (89.16%) using the SRE of the run-length matrix; the highest values of accuracy, specificity and PPV were also obtained using the SRE of the run-length matrix, while the highest value of sensitivity was obtained with the GLN texture descriptor.

 Figure 2.
-Textural analysis of breast ultrasound images. a) original ultrasound image, b) pre-processed intensity image, c) mean of the histogram texture image, d) Homogeneity of the co-occurrence matrix texture image, and d) SRE of the run-length matrix texture image.
+Textural analysis of breast ultrasound images. a) original ultrasound image, b) pre-processed intensity image, c) mean of the histogram texture image, d) Homogeneity of the co-occurrence matrix texture image, and e) SRE of the run-length matrix texture image.

-Table 5 shows that using the listed texture descriptors along with the pre-processed image the accuracy, specificity and the PPV can be significantly upgraded, while the increase of sensitivity in the segmentation using texture descriptors is not as significant as in the accuracy, specificity and PPV, it shows that the segmentation results are better than using only the original image or the pre-processed intensity image.
-While none of the first order and Haralick texture descriptors were able to increase the NPV value of the segmentation, table 5 shows that the SRE was able to increase it by only .32%; although this increment is insignificant, at least this descriptor do not diminish the NPV of the segmentation.
+Table 5 shows that using the listed texture descriptors along with the pre-processed image the accuracy, specificity and the PPV can be significantly improved, while the increase of sensitivity in the segmentation using texture descriptors is not as significant as in the accuracy, specificity and PPV, it shows that the segmentation results are better than using only the original image or the pre-processed intensity image.
+While none of the first order and Haralick texture descriptors were able to increase the NPV value of the segmentation, table 5 shows that the SRE was able to increase it by only 0.32%; although this increment is insignificant, at least this descriptor do not diminish the NPV of the segmentation.

 Table 5.
 Original and Intensity images segmentation results